-The principal activity of the Group during the financial year was the development of the Project on Exploration Licence 7429 ('EL 7429') in the Upper Hunter Valley region of New South Wales.
-Once operational the Project is expected to produce predominantly high quality low ash soft and semi-soft coking and low ash export thermal coal products from its underground mining operations.
+The principal activity of the Group during the financial year was the development of the Spur Hill Underground Coking Coal Project (the 'Project') on Exploration Licence 7429 ('EL 7429') in the Upper Hunter Valley region of New South Wales.
+Once operational the Project is expected to produce predominantly high quality low ash semi-soft coking and low ash export thermal coal products from its underground mining operations.